 A plan of study is a listing of course work the student intends to take for completion of the degree and an estimated time schedule.
 The student must develop the plan with his/her advisor and advisory committee.
-The Graduate College requires MA students to file a plan of study with the Graduate College before completing the end of the second semester of full-time enrollment - summer sessions excluded.
+The Graduate College requires MA students to file a plan of study with the Graduate College before completing the 17th hour of graduate credit.
+A hold is automatically placed on the registration of any student attempting to enroll beyond 17 hours who does not have a plan of study approved by the Graduate College